mirandadam/hsync/Specification.md

     3. **Persistence:** Updates database record, marking file as `synced` and storing the hash.
     4. **Audit:** Writes entry to log file.

+### 2.6.
+Retry Behavior

+- **Transient Failures:** During the transfer phase, transient errors (read/write failures, channel disconnects) trigger automatic retries.
+- **Retry Configuration:**
+  - **Total Attempts:** Configurable (default 10), meaning 10 total attempts including the initial attempt.
+  - **Interval:** Fixed interval between attempts (default 60 seconds).
+No backoff or jitter.
+- **Mid-Transfer Errors:** If an error occurs during a file transfer, the transfer restarts from the beginning on retry.
+- **Logging:** Each retry attempt is logged to the audit log, including the attempt number and the error.
+- **Exhausted Retries:** If all retry attempts are exhausted, the program exits with a non-zero exit code and does not report success.

 ---

 ## 3. Functional Requirements